gonzazoid/Ultimatum/README.md

 This is my attempt to port webextensions system on android.
 Something is already working, something still in progress.

+### How to install webextensions?

+Pretty much the same as you do on desktops.
+[Here](ultimatum/webext_install/install.md) you can find instruction with pictures.

 ### How to build.

 Basicaly the same way you build chromium but there is a couple tricks.
 First of all, before you do ``gn gen out/Default`` create ``out/Default`` manually (like ``mkdir out/Default``) and put this ``args.gn`` there: